 - 4. Develop a long-term plan and estimated associated costs for evaluating and showcasing the efficacy of investments made through the Countywide Economic Development Trust Fund as well as potential for expanding investment in partnership with incorporated cities outside the unincorporated areas of Los Angeles County. - 5.
-Direct the Executive Director of the CDC, with the County CEO and the County Auditor-Controller, to evaluate the potential applicability, and feasibility and the fiscal and budgetary impacts of the County utilizing the provisions of AB 2 to create a Community Revitalization and Investment Authority and designate 'Community Revitalization and Investment Areas' in accordance with the legislation as well as the County implementing the California Capital Investment Incentive Program (CCIIP) per SB 718 (August 2014) and Enhanced Infrastructure Financing Districts (EIFDs) per SB 628 (September 2014) and to report back to the Board in writing within 90 days.
+Direct the Executive Director of the CDC to evaluate the potential applicability and feasibility of the County utilizing the provisions of AB 2 to create a Community Revitalization and Investment Authority and designate 'Community Revitalization and Investment Areas' in accordance with the legislation as well as the County implementing the California Capital Investment Incentive Program (CCIIP) per SB 718 (August 2014) and Enhanced Infrastructure Financing Districts (EIFDs) per SB 628 (September 2014) and to report back to the Board in writing within 90 days.